fac27/eliazzo-portfolio/learnings/testing.md

 1. Check that passing a given input into our tests returns the expected output

 The equal() function was passed into each test to test that the output of the test was as expected.
+The test() function displays the test results in the console.
 ![equal() and test() functions](/Images/TESTING/equal()%2Btest().png)